Vietnam.vn - Nền tảng quảng bá Việt Nam

 Notes when eating jellyfish

 There are many different types of jellyfish, but not all of them are edible.
 Jellyfish used as food are not poisonous.
 However, if not processed properly, jellyfish will cause poisoning to the user.
-The eating process also needs attention because it can cause allergies, anaphylactic shock affecting health.
+The eating process also needs to be noted because it can cause allergies, anaphylactic shock affecting health.

-If you have never eaten jellyfish before, you should only eat a small amount at first, and only eat more if you do not see any reaction to avoid the possibility of an allergic reaction.
+If you have never eaten jellyfish before, you should only eat a small amount at first.
+If you do not see any reaction, then eat more to avoid the possibility of an allergic reaction.
 When eating, you need to ensure food safety rules, only eat properly processed jellyfish, do not eat fresh sea jellyfish.

 Jellyfish is delicious but children under 8 years old should not eat it.